CDLUC3/opensearch-tutorial/docs/sample1_with_json.md

 ## Explore the Dashboard

-{{dashboard}}
+- Navigate to the [OpenSearch Dashboard Discover Page](http://{{MYHOSTNAME}}:8094/app/discover?security_tenant=global#/?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-15m,to:now))&_a=(columns:!(json_data.request,json_data.statusCode,tags),filters:!(),index:'ecs-*',interval:auto,query:(language:kuery,query:'json_data.statusCode:%20*'),sort:!()))
-- Sample search
+  - Credentials: `admin:admin`
-  - Click `DQL` and update the data range to look at the past week
-- Search access logs
+  - If prompted, choose the "Global" tenant
+  - Note that the sample search is looking for records with a `json_data.statusCode`
+  - Note that 3 fields have been selected for default display
-  - Note that the logstash ingest timestamp is currently being used
+  - Note that the logstash ingest timestamp is currently being used rather than the original timestamp from the log files
+- Other interesting Searches
   - `json_data.statusCode:200`
   - `json_data.statusCode:404`
-  - `json_data.statusCode:*`
   - `json_data.request:*/store/hostname*`
       - pulled from tomcat access log
 - Search custom metadata inserted with log4j2